 For MORE ADVICE AND MORE SUPPORT, about trying to eat gluten-free & milk-protein-free, please see Appendix E, below.

 (9) We try to DRINK MORE WATER (drink more water, if safe, in your case), to prevent chronic dehydration.
-We like hard (nicely mineralized, but, not carbonated) well or spring water.
+We like hard (nicely mineralized, but, not carbonated) well or spring water (no chlorine, no fluoride).

 We also avoid water filters that contain silver in the filters, because silver is a toxic heavy metal.
 When necessary, we use a solid carbon sink-top water filter, instead.
-Some reverse-osmosis water filters remove too many good minerals, making the water too much like distilled water.
+Some reverse-osmosis water filters remove too many good minerals, making the water too much like distilled water, which is "mineral-poor".
 (See Ref.18,20,23, on webpage 9)